 Since I was creating my rainbow as a test for my daughter’s rainbow birthday party I used parchment paper and lined a baking pan to keep things organized.
 You could also create your rainbow right on the surface of a decorative platter.
 The parchment paper did make for easy clean-up later!

 I organized my ingredients into cups so it made it easy for little fingers to help.
 Using your gel icing, draw the lines of your pattern onto the surface you’re working on.
 I started with the cloud on the left making spirals or squiggles with the icing. *** Note: I wasn’t sure how much space I needed for each row of cereal so I’d suggest drawing on one line of icing at a time and working your way down.
 I drew six lines of gel icing for each color of the rainbow (make sure you know how many colors are in your cereal of choice) and left room for the metal cupcake paper at the end.
+My daughter helped me put the mini marshmallows into place over the cloud area.

 Next we started our rainbow by placing the cereal pieces onto the icing.
 Start at the top and work your way down adding icing where needed.
 Our cereal had six colors and in rainbow order they are red, orange, yellow, green, blue, purple.